mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Deafened I, II, III

 Whether you heard a sudden, hugely loud clap, or someone stuffed your ears full of cotton-like mana, sound waves are not getting through so that your brain can tell you what they mean.
-For the first two levels of this status, characters take a Disadvantage penalty per level to all tests involving hearing.
+For the first two levels of this status, characters take a DISADVANTAGE penalty per level to all tests involving hearing.
 At the third level, characters automatically fail any tests involving hearing.

 #### Fatigued I, II, III

 At its top level, this status is that dreamlike weariness, where your legs are lead and just will.
 Not.
 Move.
-Characters with this status take a Disadvantage per level to all tests.
+Characters with this status take a DISADVANTAGE per level to all tests.
 Characters move at 5 yards per turn instead of 10 for walking, and 10 instead of 15 for sprinting.

 #### Frightened